JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 progress_tracker.hpp
     Provides mechanisms to display a simple progress bar on the console.
     The functor is designed to run as a task launched by std::async.
-This is multi-threaded, shows synchronizing of stateful data (progress), and can demonstrate that exception throwing within tasks, is catchable by the thread that launched the task.
+This is multi-threaded, shows synchronizing of stateful data (progress).
+It could be modified to demonstrate that logging is thread-safe, and that exception throwing within tasks, is catchable by the thread that launched the task.

-RAII_physical_lock.hpp
-    Provides an RAII object that prevents the user from interrupting the rip by opening the optical drive when busy.
-The design attempts to unlock the door on all return paths, BUT IS DOOMED TO FAILURE in this attempt.
-This is because there are ways to stop a program abruptly without unrolling the stack (i.e. signals).

-    The code demonstrates a limitation of the RAII approach (it will reliably restore internal program state on all program paths, but not external system state if the program is interrupted). main.cpp demonstrates a work around by providing a signal handler.

-RAII_exclusive_access_lock.hpp
-    Provides an RAII object that prevents other software from interrupting the rip by using the optical drive when busy.
-The design releases exclusive access lock on all return paths.
-In the event of a signalled stop the system  (Windows) will take care of the unlocking by releasing the lock when the process terminates.

 ripper.hpp
     Assembles the various components provided in the "extended support library" which is an example of domain specific specific encapsulation (win32 kernel api's) in a dll. ripper provides a functor that efficiently copies the contents of an optical disk into a system file, using the extended support provided by the dll.

+toolsver.h
+    Provides an upgrade warning to users of earlier visual studio versions.

 History & todo list
 ===================